Cocaine Addiction Treatment in New Hampshire

 When talking about struggles with addiction or substance use disorders, cocaine is a drug that comes up time and time again as a topic of conversation.
 It’s nearly impossible to avoid references to cocaine in popular media and news because they come up on a regular basis.

 Cocaine has invaded American culture in a unique and unhealthy way.
 When we think about the impact of cocaine on our culture, it’s no surprise the National Institute on Drug Abuse (NIDA) has reported that over 15% of American adults have tried cocaine at least once.

-While it’s important to keep in mind that a majority of these people will not develop a cocaine addiction, it helps to paint a clearer picture of the widespread availability of cocaine in the United States.
+While it’s important to keep in mind that a majority of these people will not develop a cocaine addiction, it helps to paint a clearer picture of the widespread availability of this powerful drug in the United States.
 While cocaine is often thought of as a “rich person’s drug,” it’s actually found frequently in poorer, rural areas as well.

 The New Hampshire Department of Justice has reported that in 2020, 58 people in our state lost their lives to a cocaine overdose.
 While this number may not seem shocking, it’s important to keep in mind that losing even one life of a community member to avoidable drug overdose is too many.

 An important step in understanding the issue of cocaine addiction is understanding what cocaine is, how it affects the brain, and how addiction occurs.

 What Is Cocaine?